bhattajo/Udacity-MLOPS-Capstone-Project/README.md

 2. Setup local notebbok environment with Azure ML sdk downloaded using pip.

 ## AutoML Notebook

+AutoML uses Bayesian optimization to identify better hyper-parameters than human experts.
+It also uses collaborative filtering (Probabilistic Matrix Factorization) to search for the most promising data transformation pipelines efficiently (Luca Zavarella, 2020).
+Matrix factorization is a technique used where awe have combinatorial explosion.
+It uses features to decompse a big combination set into smaller factor set.
+Think of it like how  factor a big number for ex.
+12 into factors of 2 small numbers (3X4 and 6X2)

 For AutoML experiment.
 We first create workspace from config (ws = Workspace.from_config()) and create a Panda Dataframe using the Tabular Dataset.